elastic/elasticsearch-net/new_docs/contents/nest/writing-queries.markdown

             return query;
         })

-This again turns tedious and verbose rather quickly too.
-Therefor nest allows you to write the previous query as:
+This again becomes tedious and verbose rather quickly as well.
+Therefore, NEST allows you to write the previous query as:

     .Query(q=>
         q.Term(p=>p.Name, userInput.Name);